KostadinDev/deep-gestures/README.md

 	Example fine-tune:
 		python train_fine_tune.py network_training/models/model_person_A.h5 network_training/models/model_person_B.h5

-## After this requires Arduino, TAs can stop here

 ## Model Conversion
 After obtaining the Tensforflow Lite model as a “.tflite” file you have to convert it to a c++ file and put it in your Arduino project.